 Whisk pasta cooking water with 2 tsp miso paste, 2 tsp soy sauce, nutritional yeast and 1-2 tsp apple cider vinegar, to cut through the richness and add a bit of tang.

 Heat up a large frying pan on a low heat.
 Once hot, add oil and allow it to warm up before adding finely chopped garlic cloves.

 Sauté the garlic on a low-medium heat, until fragrant but do not let it brown.
 Stir the entire time.

-Add pasta water mixture and plant milk, or Oatly creme fraiche for a creamier finish.
+Add pasta water mixture and vegan cream (or creamy plant milk).
 Whisk well to emulsify, season with a generous amount of pepper and some salt if needed.

 Toss the pasta in the ‘cheesy’ sauce quickly.
 Then add baked mushrooms to the pan, together with all the pan juices – I like to use 1 tbsp of pasta water to deglaze the baking dish to capture all of the delicious flavours.
 Mix well and adjust the seasoning if needed.